brodieaustin/poisoned-well-novel/poisoned-well.md

 In the cabinets of herbs and minerals and other distillations, Manan's fingers quickly picked from the stock.
 She stuffed three bottles with the materials she selected, then filled thebottles with water from the remaining vessel, taking a few sips herself.
 If only Ethne had been there, she could have warmed the mixture to a proper temperature to release the characteristics of the materials.

 But Ethne was not there.
 She was not stuffed underfoot into the smuggler's compartment.
 She was not on the raft, letting the sun warm her face.
-She wasn't even whining about this or resisting that.
+She was not even whining about this or resisting that.
 Manan began to cry, but scoleded herself for being so stupid.
 She hardly knew Ethne.
 Now their ways had parted, just as she had parted ways with countless others in her life.
 Such was the nature of life.
 So many people wandering through this world.
 What was the chance that any two of them could stick together for a meaningful amoutn of time?

 When she reappeared, Quill and the ferryman were talking.
 "Has anyone told you that you're the image of Lord Corby.
 You might as well be him in disguise."

 "Sorry to disappoint friend.
 But I'm not.
 I'm just a humble traveler with my daughter."

 "Eh, yes, you're daughter.
-Well she doesn't look much like you."
+Well she does not look much like you."

 "Well, her mother was a town's lady."

 The ferryman touched his nose and gave Quill a wink.
 "Of course, my good man.
 Speak no more.
 I'm sure I have a few of those out there in the world myself.
 Ah, and here's the young lady herself with my medicine."

 "Yes, but it is not fully prepeared."
 The ferryman frowned.
-"I don't have anything to heat it with.
+"I do not have anything to heat it with.
 It needs to be heated over a flame and cooled before you consume it.
 But no more than three drops on the middle of your tounge."

 "Ah, that's a good girl.
 I want this mess cleared from my head."

 ***

 They travelled for several hours down the river.
 It was a wide river, sprawling and slow.
-The ferryman didn't seem to exert himself working the craft, though Manan supposed the getting back upstream required more work.
+The ferryman did not seem to exert himself working the craft, though Manan supposed the getting back upstream required more work.
 After the cold rough riding they had done in the mountains, Manan enjoyed this lazy, effortless way of travelling.

 Trees began to dot the landscape, then surround the river.
 Deep in their recesses, Manan could hear birds crying out and animals prowling, but there was little to see in the dense tangle and undergrowth.
 It did occur to her that they could be attached easily from the woods.
 They were very exposed on the raft.
-There wasn't even a cabin to hide in if they were shot with arrows.
+There was not even a cabin to hide in if they were shot with arrows.

-But they weren't attacked.
+But they were not attacked.
 Soon enough bridges began to appear that spanned the river.
 They passed fisherman hauling in nets thrown out in the water.
 The river must have touched a road for some time because they saw farmers with handcarts and oxens.
 A few messengers galloped by.
 A troop of soliders marched over a bridge.

 All of these people, coming and going, were part of the ebb and flow of life in this area.
 The ebb and flow meant that the town and castle were nearby.
 But it also suggested to Manan that stability, normality, might just be lurking nearby.
 The idea of being away from towers inhabitated by madmen, of being chased in the woods by avenging guardians, was appealing to her.
 If she only knew why Quill had settled on this place, instead of some other far flung place, she could rest easier.